 No Impact.
-The project site is part of an existing school campus and not within a Habitat Conservation Plan; Natural Community Conservation Plan; or other approved local, regional, or state habitat conservation plan.
+The project site is currently developed as hardcourts as part of the existing JMS campus and is not within a Habitat Conservation Plan; Natural Community Conservation Plan; or other approved local, regional, or state habitat conservation plan.
 No impact would occur, and no mitigation measures are required.